Pat Fiacco: Personal history

-He has also served as the Head Official of Boxing Canada.
+He has also was the Head Official of Boxing Canada.
 Ken Goff's son George Goff and Fiacco implemented the Ken Goff Memorial Boxing Classic, in memory of Ken Goff.

 Fiacco has also contributed to the Canadian Olympic Committee, Telemiracle 22, the Big Valley Jamboree, the Ken Goff Memorial Boxing Classic, Sask Sport and Hockey Regina.

 Political career

 Fiacco was elected mayor in 2000, as a political newcomer.
-He received an endorsement from the Regina Police Association by then union president Troy Hagen after the number of police officers serving with the Regina Police Service decreased by 31 during the mayoralty of Doug Archer.
+He received an endorsement from the Regina Police Association by then union president Troy Hagen after the number of police officers working for the Regina Police Service decreased by 31 during the mayoralty of Doug Archer.
 Fiacco was elected by acclamation in 2003, and re-elected on October 25, 2006.
 On October 28, 2009, Fiacco was elected to his fourth term.
 He did not run for a fifth term, and was succeeded as mayor by former councillor Michael Fougere.

-He serves as a member on the Regina Regional Economic Development Authority (RREDA); the Mayor’s Task Force on Regina’s Future; the Regina Board of Police Commissioners; the Regina Crime Prevention Commission; the Wascana Centre Authority; the Big City Mayors’ Caucus; the Canadian Capital Cities Organization and the Saskatchewan City Mayor’s Caucus.
+He is a member on the Regina Regional Economic Development Authority (RREDA); the Mayor’s Task Force on Regina’s Future; the Regina Board of Police Commissioners; the Regina Crime Prevention Commission; the Wascana Centre Authority; the Big City Mayors’ Caucus; the Canadian Capital Cities Organization and the Saskatchewan City Mayor’s Caucus.

 On November 28, 2012, Fiacco received the President’s Community Award from the University of Regina in recognition of service to the province of Saskatchewan.

-Personal life

-Fiacco and his wife Angie have three children, Melissa, Jordan (married to Stephanie Schroth), Matthew and one grandson, Luca.